 Holocaust Remembrance Day

-14 Speakers to Share Testimonies at John Carroll’s 30th Annual Holocaust Remembrance Day
+Sixteen Speakers to Share Testimonies at John Carroll’s Annual Holocaust Remembrance Day

 Each year, The John Carroll School hosts Holocaust Remembrance Day — an opportunity for the school community to honor Holocaust victims, hear from survivors and gain an understanding of the continued impact from their families.
 The John Carroll School’s Holocaust education program promotes tolerance, understanding and respect among high school students of diverse backgrounds and motivates participants to make a personal commitment to combat prejudice and hatred.

-The following day, the Class of 2024 will take the annual Senior trip to Washington, D.C. to the Holocaust Museum and Arlington National Cemetery.
-This two-prong program provides students with the opportunity to understand the impact of the Holocaust, explore the concept of genocide on a broad scale, and humanize history.
-John Carroll’s Holocaust programming is generously funded by the Klein Family Foundation.
+Earlier this month, the Class of 2025 took the annual Senior trip to Washington, D.C. to the Holocaust Museum and Arlington National Cemetery.
+This trip enables students to broaden their understanding of the Holocaust, explore the concept of genocide, and connect with history on a personal level.
+The John Carroll School is grateful to the Klein Family Foundation for their generous support of John Carroll's Holocaust programming.

 According to Mrs. Géczy, “In a world where divisiveness and othering has become common, I think the more information we provide our young people about the lessons of the Holocaust, the greater chance that they will commit to make positive change throughout their lifetimes.
 John Carroll is committed to providing our students with multiple opportunities, both in the classroom and with special programs, to explore human rights issues.”